ixmaps/IXmapsClient/README.md

 # IXnode

-IXnode is open source software (based on io.js and Electron) that generates traceroute data used to determine the paths packets take to different sites.
+IXnode is open source software (based on node.js) that generates traceroute data used to determine the paths packets take to different sites.
+IXnode sets up a web server that only answers queries from your host, then opens a browser page to access the interface.
+IXnode runs on port 2040.
 It can be installed and executed from a built release on the [Contribute page of the IXmaps web site](https://www.ixmaps.ca/contribute.php) or by [downloading and setting up the development version](https://github.com/ixmaps/ixnode/).
 Either way, we welcome your comments and participation.

 ## Downloading and running IXnode